heishv/tcpparse/README.md

       --pl       Print payload.
 ```

-## Select the packet serial number.
+## Select the packet serial number
 The serial number here is the number in wireshark.
 If keep empty, the first message is selected by default.
 ```
 ./tcpparse --sm ./tcpdump.pcap
 00:50:56:8e:9a:c8